Robin Padilla: Political career

+Senate of the Philippines (2022–present)

-On October 8, 2021, Padilla filed his certificate of candidacy for senator under PDP–Laban for the 2022 election.
+On October 8, 2021, Padilla filed his COC for senator under PDP–Laban for the 2022 election.
 His platforms include pushing for anti-criminality measures, a crackdown on illegal drugs, the establishment of federalism and legislating community policing.
 Padilla stated that he is also against giving tax incentives for foreign investors and seeks to increase the minimum income of Filipino families to encourage Overseas Filipino Workers to go back home.
 He also said he would be hiring lawyers to help him draft laws if he win.

-Padilla won a seat in the Senate, topping the vote count.
+Padilla won a seat in the Senate, topping the vote count and breaking the record for most votes cast during a senate election in the history of the Philippines.
 He believes it was his platform on federalism and not solely his popularity as an actor that led to his win.
-Senator Win Gatchalian, who is a reelectionist and in the UniTeam Alliance coalition like Padilla, has vouched for Padilla as a representative for Muslims in the Senate.
+Senator Win Gatchalian, who is a reelectionist and in the UniTeam alliance coalition like Padilla, has vouched for Padilla as a representative for Muslims in the Senate.
 Following his win, Padilla announced that he would hire lawyer Salvador Panelo to help him fulfill his role as senator.
+He also hired his longtime counsel Rudolf Philip Jurado as his chief of staff, Bangsamoro-based human rights lawyer Algamar Latiph as his chief legislative officer, and former actress Nadia Montenegro as his political officer.

-In the 19th Congress, he voted to elect Juan Miguel Zubiri as Senate President, thus becoming part of the majority bloc.
+In the 19th Congress, he voted to elect Migz Zubiri as Senate President, thus becoming part of the majority bloc.
 He, however, abstained in the election of Joel Villanueva as Senate Majority Leader.
 Padilla is the current Chairman of the Senate Committee on Constitutional Amendments and Revision of Codes and the Senate Committee on Cultural Communities and Muslim Affairs.

-Legislative output

-Padilla filed in the first week of July his first 10 bills, including the Equal Use of Languages Act; Suspension of Excise Tax on certain fuel products; Medical Cannabis Compassionate Access Act; Amending the Rice Tariffication Law; Magna Carta of Barangay Health Workers; Equality and Non-discrimination Act; Civil Service Eligibility for casual, contractual govt employees who rendered at least 5 years of service; Regionalization of Bilibid Prisons; Mandatory Reserve Officers' Training Corps Act; and Divorce Act of the Philippines.
+Padilla filed in the first week of July his first ten bills, including the Equal Use of Languages Act; Suspension of Excise Tax on certain fuel products; Medical Cannabis Compassionate Access Act; Amending the Rice Tariffication Law; Magna Carta of Barangay Health Workers; Equality and Non-discrimination Act; Civil Service Eligibility for casual, contractual govt employees who rendered at least 5 years of service; Regionalization of Bilibid Prisons; Mandatory Reserve Officers' Training Corps Act; and Divorce Act of the Philippines.

 He has also expressed interest in filing measures that will benefit the environment, after disclosing in a July 6, 2022 Facebook Live post that he is meeting with Sen. Loren Legarda on the matter.

 In the second week of July, Padilla filed a second batch of priority bills and resolutions that touched on federalism, the creation of the Congress-Parliamentary Bangsamoro Forum, a resolution on the appointment of the Marawi Compensation Board, a resolution on joint exploration of the West Philippine Sea, the Local Development Fund Act, a Nursing Home for Senior Citizens Act, Civil Unions Act, the Eddie Garcia Act, inclusion of Philippine History in high school curriculum, and Unsung Heroes Day.